HolmesLab/holmeslab/docs/PCX/data-pipeline.md

 **Not in a specific order, the numbers are just references, these steps can be done mostly independently

 1. Manually download from qualtrics
-2. **Qualtrics Data**
-Download qualtrics data to amarel using the Qualtrics API
+2. Download qualtrics data to amarel using the Qualtrics API
     1. Log into amarel
     2. Navigate to `~/Library/CloudStorage/Box-Box/Holmes_Lab_Wiki/PCX_Round2/Data_processing/download_qualtrics.ipynb`
     3. Run the notebook
 3. TBD - do we need this?
 Brien would have to maybe upload to PCX Box?
 4. Lochness (run every 12 hours on MGB server.
 Maintained by Habib)
 5. **MindLAMP Data**